jhkette/strava-app-final/readme.md

 The strava-app is the front end of the applications made in React.
 The node folder is the server made using node/express.
 The cypress folder just contains end to end testing files.

-I have gitignored all node_modules (i.e dependencies).
-In past experience my computer has struggled to upload what would be 1000s of files so I have left them.
-To run and install the app locally please follow the instructions below

-The .env file is in the node folder - I chose to leave it in so code could be run locally if needed.

 ## The Live site

 [http://159.65.83.17/](http://159.65.83.17/).